usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 | `TCMNOAcknowledgementDescription`  | If no acknowledgement is received from a CMV within the configured timeout period for a matching TCM, the plugin generates a `NO ACK` message for display in the UI. |

-### TCP Tunnels
+### SSH Tunnels

 To securely connect V2X-Hub to a remotely hosted CARMA Cloud instance, SSH forward and reverse tunnels must be configured.
-The forward tunnel forwards HTTPS traffic from V2X-Hub's host environment to the remote CARMA Cloud server.
-The reverse tunnel forwards TCM reply traffic from the remote CARMA Cloud server to V2X-Hub's host environment.
+The forward tunnel forwards HTTPS traffic from V2X-Hub's host machine to the remote CARMA Cloud server.
+The reverse tunnel forwards TCM reply traffic from the remote CARMA Cloud server to V2X-Hub's host machine.
 The following steps configure these tunnels:

 1. Provision the required `.pem` key file for SSH authentication and place it in the `./scripts/` directory.